spoorthykumar/ToDoList_AngularAPI/README.md

 # ToDoList_AngularAPI
 To Do List project frontend is created in latest Angular using Visual Studio Code.
 Please run the projectusing the CLI commands(ng s -o)
-The API backend is created using Microsoft VIsual Studio 2022.
+The project backend is created using Microsoft Visual Studio 2022.
+The Nuget packages installed are Microsoft.EntityFrameworkCore.InMemory,  Microsoft.EntityFrameworkCore.SqlServer and Microsoft.EntityFrameworkCore.Tools.